Experimenter's regress

 In science, experimenter's regress refers to a loop of dependence between theory and evidence.
-In order to judge whether evidence is erroneous we must rely on theory-based expectations, and to judge the value of competing theories we rely on evidence.
+In order to judge whether a new piece of evidence is correct we rely on theory-based predictions, and to judge the value of competing theories we rely on existing evidence.
 Cognitive bias affects experiments, and experiments determine which theory is valid.
-This issue is particularly important in new fields of science where there is no community consensus regarding the relative values of various competing theories, and where sources of experimental error are not well known.
+This issue is particularly important in new fields of science where there is no consensus regarding the values of various competing theories, and where the extent of experimental errors is not well known.

-In a true scientific process, no consensus does exist and no consensus can exist as the process is conducted scientifically in the pursuit of knowledge.
-If any party involved in the process stands to personally lose or gain from the result, the process will be flawed and unscientific.

-In a true scientific process, a theory is formed after a scientist - amateur or professional - has observed a phenomenon and has asked "why?" as a result.
-The theory is the answer the scientist creates using logic and reason to explain the phenomenon.
-The scientist then focuses on how to conduct experiments to test the theory incrementally and the theory is either proven to be true or false through repeatable and legitimate experimentation.
-Legitimate scientific experiments conducted by the person who formulated the theory seek to prove the theory false rather than prove it true specifically to counter the effects of bias.

 If experimenter's regress acts a positive feedback system, it can be a source of pathological science.
 An experimenter's strong belief in a new theory produces confirmation bias, and any biased evidence they obtain then strengthens their belief in that particular theory.
 Neither individual researchers nor entire scientific communities are immune to this effect: see N-rays and polywater.

 Experimenter's regress is a typical relativistic phenomenon in the Empirical Programme of Relativism (EPOR).
 EPOR is very much concerned with a focus on social interactions, by looking at particular (local) cases and controversial issues in the context in which they happen.
 In EPOR, all scientific knowledge is perceived to be socially constructed and is thus "not given by nature".

 In his article Son of seven sexes: The Social Destruction of a Physical Phenomenon, Harry Collins argued that scientific experiments are subject to what he calls "experimenter's regress".
 The outcome of a phenomenon that is studied for the first time is always uncertain and judgment in these situations, about what matters, requires considerable experience, tacit and practical knowledge.
-When a scientist runs an experiment, and a result comes out of this, he can never be sure whether this is the result he'd expected.
-The result looks good because he knows the experiment he conducted was right or that the results are wrong.
-The scientist, in other words, has to get the right answers in order to know that the experiment is working, or to know that the experiment is working, to get the right answer.
+When a scientist runs an experiment, and the experiment yields a result, they can never be sure whether this is the result which they had expected.
+The result looks good because they know that their experimental protocol was correct; or the result looks wrong, and therefore there must be something wrong with their experimental protocol.
+The scientist, in other words, has to get the right answer in order to know that the experiment is working, or know that the experiment is working to get the right answer.